Stagecoach Western Super League Premier Division : Match 6

 Kilbirnie continued to look dangerous and they created a few great chances shortly before the interval.
 Following a neat move, McGarrity was forced into making a fine stop with his legs from a close range effort.
 Shortly afterwards, a slack pass by Strachan created an opening for Kilbirnie and with the chipped finish going over McGarrity, Glens defender Ryan McChesney made a vital goal-line clearance to head the ball over the bar to ensure that the Glens went in front at the interval.
 H/T Glens 1 Kilbirnie 0

-Glens doubled their at the start of the 2nd half through the energetic Daniel Orsi.
+Glens doubled their lead at the start of the 2nd half through the energetic Daniel Orsi.
 A neat pass by McKernon released Orsi on the right hand side, after driving forward with the ball, he cut inside the defender and from the edge of the box unleashed a powerful shot with his weaker left foot to give the goalkeeper no chance, a superb finish.

 The game was soon over as a contest following a devastating passage of play for the visitors which saw them reduced to ten men and fall three goals behind.
 Following a neat move involving Connolly, McKernon